CodeChain-io/codechain/docs/glossary.rst

 **Tendermint**

-Software for recurely and consistently replicating an application on multiple machines.
+Software for securely and consistently replicating an application on multiple machines.
 To learn more about Tendermint, click `here <https://tendermint.readthedocs.io/en/master/>`_.

 **U**